dylanboyer/dylanboyer/README.md

 ## 🙋‍♂️ About Me:
 - I am currently an intern at [Performance Services](https://www.performanceservices.com/)
-- Class of '26 Computer Science student at Purdue University, specializing in the Software Engineering and Security tracks
+- Class of '26 Computer Science student at Purdue University, specializing in the Systems Software track
-- Studying AWS Cloud Services to become AWS Cloud Practitioner Certified
+- Currently TAing for Systems Programming (CS 252) -- previously TAed for CS 182 & CS 250
+- Former SWE intern at LinkedIn in Mountain View, CA. Former SWE at Performance Services, Inc. in Carmel, IN as well
-- Formerly a developer for [Boilerexams](https://www.boilerexams.com) and a TA for CS 182, now TAing for CS 250
+- Formerly a developer for [Boilerexams](https://www.boilerexams.com)
-- Outside of my coursework, I enjoy bouldering, learning 한국어 (Korean), weightlifting, keeping up with the NFL (I'm a casual fan), and playing board games!
+- Outside of my coursework, I enjoy bouldering, learning 한국어 (Korean), weightlifting, keeping up with the NFL + NBA, rock climbing, and playing board games!
 - Pronouns: he/him/his

 ## 💻 Tech Stack: